ETH-NEXUS/smnrp/README.md

     ...
 ```

 Your web application files need to be generated into the docker volume `web_root` that needs to be mapped to `/web_root`.

+> Essential is the `smnrp_live` volume.
+You should always bind mount this one to `/etc/letsencrypt/live` otherwise smnrp may create too many requests to let's encrypt.